-13.1.2 DHCP-'on', 'off' or 'auto'?
+14.1.2 DHCP-'on', 'off', 'auto', 'client' or 'forwarding'?

-The DHCP server can be set to three different states:
+The DHCP server can be set to five different states:

 - 'on': The DHCP server is permanently active.
-The configuration of the server (validity of the address pool) is checked when this value is entered. - ▷ When correctly configured, the device will be available to the network as a DHCP server. - ▷ In the event of an incorrect configuration (e.g. invalid pool limits), the DHCP server is disabled and switches to the 'off' state. - 'off': The DHCP server is permanently disabled. - 'auto': In this mode, after switching it on, the device automatically looks for other DHCP servers within the local network.
-This search can be recognized by the LAN-Rx/Tx LED flashing. - ▷ The device then disables its own DHCP server if any other DHCP servers are found.
+The configuration of the server (validity of the address pool) is checked when this value is entered. - ▷ When correctly configured, the device will be available to the network as a DHCP server. - ▷ In the event of an incorrect configuration (e.g. invalid pool limits), the DHCP server is disabled and switches to the 'off' state. - Only use this setting if assured, that no further DHCP server is active in the LAN. - 'off': The DHCP server is permanently disabled. - 'auto': In this mode, after switching it on, the device automatically looks for other DHCP servers within the local network.
+This search can be recognized by the LAN-Rx/Tx LED flashing. - ▷ If at least on other DHCP server is found, the device switches it's own DHCP server off, changes to the DHCP client mode, and obtains the IP adress from the DHCP server in the LAN.
 This prevents the unconfigured device from assigning addresses not in the local network when switched on. - ▷ The device then enables its own DHCP server if no other DHCP servers are found.
+If at a later point of time a further DHCP server is switched on in the LAN, the device automatically changes back into the DHCP client mode. - 'client': The DHCP server is switched off, the device acts like a DHCP client and obtains the address information from a different DHCP server in the LAN.